 Angeline Tham

 Angeline Tham is the founder of Angkas.
 She founded Angkas in 2016 with her husband George Royeca.
-Angkas has transformed the motorcycle taxi industry in the Philippines by addressing the challenges of urban travel.
-Recognizing the frustrations of Manila’s traffic, Angeline developed a solution that prioritises affordability, speed, and safety for city travellers.
-The Angkas app has become incredibly popular, amassing over three million downloads and continuing to grow as the company expands.
+Her company, Angkas, has transformed the motorcycle taxi industry in the Philippines by addressing the challenges of urban travel.
+Angeline recognized the frustrations of Manila’s traffic and developed a solution that offers affordability, speed and safety for city travelers.
+The Angkas app has become incredibly popular amassing, over 3 million downloads and continuing to grow as the company expands.

 Robina Gokongwei Pe